How Ford Is Reinventing Itself as an AI Infrastructure Play After Its EV Stumble

 The Caterpillar Parallel

-Ford’s path differs in form but mirrors the logic: use manufacturing expertise, existing infrastructure, and trusted customer relationships to capture energy demand driven by AI buildout.
+Ford’s path differs in form but mirrors the underlying logic: use manufacturing scale, existing infrastructure, and established customer relationships to capture the energy demand created by the AI buildout.

 Ford Pro Anchors the Transition

-While Ford Energy is the new growth initiative, Ford Pro remains the financial engine.
-The commercial segment guides for $6.5 billion to $7.5 billion in EBIT in 2026, with paid software subscriptions growing 30% in full-year 2025.
-Ford holds over 42% Class 1-7 market share in the U.S., a position competitors cannot quickly replicate.
+While Ford Energy is the new growth vector, Ford Pro remains the financial engine of the company.
+The commercial segment guides for $6.5 billion to $7.5 billion in EBIT for 2026, with paid software subscriptions growing 30% in full-year 2025 and reaching 879,000 subscribers by Q1 2026.
+Ford holds over 42% Class 1-7 market share in the U.S., a position that competitors cannot replicate quickly.

 For comparison, General Motors (NYSE: GM) also absorbed $7.10 billion in EV capacity realignment charges in Q4 2025, but its pivot centers on combining Cruise and technical teams for autonomous driving rather than energy infrastructure.
 GM guides for $13.0 billion to $15.0 billion in adjusted EBIT for 2026.